thoughtspot/workflows/scripts/README.md

 # Repository Migration Script

-A robust bash script to streamline the process of migrating GitHub repositories from public to private, while also configuring SSH-based commit signing.
+A robust bash script to streamline the process of migrating GitHub repositories from public to private, while also configuring SSH-based authentication and commit signing.

 ## Overview

 This script automates several important steps when transitioning from a public GitHub repository to a private one:

-1. SSH key management (use existing or generate new)
+1. SSH key management for both authentication and signing (use existing or generate new)
 2. GitHub SSH authentication setup
 3. Git remote URL updates
 4. SSH-based commit signing configuration